Rajasekharreddy362015/GoogleKeep/README.md

 # GoogleKeep

-1. Please do npm install adn if installation will complete then
+1. Please do npm install and if installation will complete then
 2. Please do npm start